mitchpastro/RSP/README.md

 # RSP
-Projects for RSP, includeds beginner tasks (Adjacency List, Binary Tree, Breadth First Search, Depth First Search and Linked List).
-Also contains project for intermedient premotion.
+Projects for RSP, includeds beginner tasks and project for intermedient premotion.